04th February 2020

 The concept is simple – you ask a question in your Facebook ad copy.
 Users who answer “yes” are drawn into your ad, and users who answer “no” are sent away.

-In the example below (yes, shameless plug – proud of it), we ask the following questions:
+In this example (yes, shameless plug – proud of it), we ask the following questions:

 Love Insta?
 Not Loving your IG ROI?